 Breastfeeding while taking belimumab:

 Belimumab is a large protein and little of the medication is expected to pass into breast milk.
 Belimumab is not well absorbed from the gut when swallowed.
 So any medication that would get into breast milk would be unlikely to enter the baby’s system.
-It is possible babies born before 37 weeks with digestive systems that are not fully developed may absorb more of medication in breast milk.
 Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-If a male takes belimumab can it make it harder for to get a partner pregnant or increase the chance of birth defects?
+If a man takes belimumab, could it affect fertility or increase the chance of birth defects?

-There are no studies looking at possible risks to a pregnancy when males are exposed to belimumab.
-In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+Studies have not been done to see if belimumab could affect a man’s fertility (ability to get a woman pregnant) or increase the chance of birth defects.
+In general, exposures that men have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 MotherToBaby is currently conducting a study looking at belimumab use in pregnancy.
 If you are interested in learning more about this study, please call 1-877-311-8972 or visit https://mothertobaby.org/join-study.